ThiagoNBR77/qa-automation-challenge/README.md

 The deliverable for this challenge is the code, inside a public GitHub repository of yours.
 You should provide us the URL for it.

-We should be able to run your application on our computers, and your README should have all the information necessary for it.
+We should be able to run your application on our computers, and your README should have all the information necessary for it. if you report bugs send to the same email.

 Send us a report telling how was your experience with this challenge.
 Even if you can't finish, send the report because for us is more important to know your dedication on a project, thinking, and analytical skills, than looking only at your technical skills.